vivek-bin/Windows-UV/README.md

 # Windows-UV

 This project was initially created to learn programming.
 Then later extended as the high school final project (circa 2010).
-It is implemented on TURBOC++, which is an old C++ compiler and integrated development environment.

-The project is menu driven with multiple different applications, and styled like Windows.
+The project is menu driven with multiple applications, and styled like Windows.

 The different application present are -

-..-Text Pad
+- ### Text Pad

-..* basic textpad to create new text files and view, rename and delete the created files ..-Paint (mouse based)
+  basic textpad to create new text files and view, rename and delete the created files

+- ### Paint (mouse based)

-..* basic paint tool with multiple brush sizes and colour.
-..* ability to save created images to disk.
+  basic paint tool with multiple brush sizes and colour; save created images to disk

-..-Periodic Table of Elements
+- ### Periodic Table of Elements

-..* view different data related to various elements of the periodic table(using mouse input) ..* can also edit the data(requires admin access) ..-Interger Calculator
+  view different data related to various elements of the periodic table(using a mouse); allows editing data(admin access required)

+- ### Integer Calculator

-..* basic integer calculator
+  basic integer calculator

-..-Document Viewer
+- ### Document Viewer

-..* view some set plain text files(some common starting programs) ..-Games
+  view some set plain text files (some common programs)

+- ### Games

-....-Guess the Number
+  + #### Guess the Number

-....-Tic Tac Toe
+  + #### Tic Tac Toe

-....* includes playing against another player, or against the computer
+    includes playing against another player, or against the computer

+##How to run

 The program needs to be run inside DosBox.

+1) Extract the PROJECT folder.

+2) Mount the location with the PROJECT folder as C: in DosBox.
+   Eg. If project extracted to e:\stuff\more_stuff\PROJECT, mount E:\stuff\more_stuff\ as C:

+3) CD to c:\project.

+4) Run PROJFIN.exe.

+##Built With
+The project is implemented on TURBOC++, which is an old C++ compiler and integrated development environment.

 The TURBOC++ compiler/IDE used is included.

-Extract the PROJECT folder.

-Mount the location with the PROJECT folder as C: in DosBox.
-Eg. If project extracted to e:\stuff\more_stuff\PROJECT, mount E:\stuff\more_stuff\ as C: cd to c:\project.
-Run PROJFIN.exe.